elicitmind/my-100DayOfCode-chalenge/log.md

 ###

 **Today's Progress**
-    time to work with https requests and how do ReactApps talk to DataBase!
+-time to work with https requests and how do ReactApps talk to DataBase!
 -fetch() data from web API to use it in my APP -handling response in JSON from the API server syntax -render it as a mapped films components
 -then() method

 **Thoughts**
+BACKEND OF REACT!<3>